Anorexia & Denial of Illness EXPLAINED (Adapted to Flee Famine Hypothesis PART 6)

 During the Middle Ages, the ideal female body was a curvaceous one.
 Not to mention, there was no social media that could be promoting an unrealistic thin ideal, let alone, what I eat in a day videos!
 This further implies that the denial of starvation, along with restriction and hyperactivity, would have served a very important biological function in times of famine.

-Comment below what your experience is with body dysmorphia, and if this series has helped you understand Anorexia better so far!
-If it has, be sure to subscribe to my newsletter to get the 7th and final part of this series delivered straight to your inbox!
-In it, I’ll be discussing how all of this knowledge can be applied to treatment of Anorexia.
-Chat soon!.
+Send me a DM on Instagram to let me know what your experience is with body dysmorphia, and if this series has helped you understand Anorexia better so far!
+If it has, be sure to subscribe to my newsletter to get more free value delivered straight to your inbox.
+In part 7 of this AFFH series, you'll learn how all of this knowledge can be applied to treatment of Anorexia.
+Chat soon!